Legends of Tomorrow season 6: Casting

 Main cast members Caity Lotz, Tala Ashe, Jes Macallan, Olivia Swann, Amy Louise Pemberton, Nick Zano, Dominic Purcell, and Matt Ryan return as Sara Lance / White Canary, Zari Tarazi, Ava Sharpe, Astra Logue, Gideon, Nate Heywood / Steel, Mick Rory / Heat Wave, and John Constantine.
 Shayan Sobhian, who recurred as Behrad Tarazi in season five, was promoted to series regular with this season.
 Maisie Richardson-Sellers, who had been a regular since season two, left the series ahead of season six in order to "make her mark as a filmmaker on her own", though she does appear through archive footage in the seventh episode.
 In September 2020, Lisseth Chavez joined the main cast as an original character named Esperanza "Spooner" Cruz.
 The following month, Adam Tsekhman, who recurred as Gary Green since the third season, was promoted to the main cast.
 In December 2020, David Ramsey, who portrayed John Diggle in the Arrowverse, was revealed to be appearing in the season in an undisclosed role.
 In January 2021, Aliyah O'Brien was cast in a recurring role for the sixth season.
 On April 17, 2021, Purcell announced he would be leaving the series after the sixth season, but will return periodically in the seventh season.
-On July 25, 2021, it was announced that the sixth season would be the last for Ryan to portray John Constantine (though he will portray a new character in the seventh season).
-Tala Ashe also portrayed Zari Tomaz who returned in a recurring capacity.
+On July 25, 2021, it was announced that the sixth season would be the last for Ryan to portray John Constantine (though he portrayed a new character in the seventh season).
+Tala Ashe also portrayed Zari Tomaz who returned in a reduced capacity.